 We Are Now Part of The Momentus Capital Family of Organizations!

-By Ellis Carr, President and CEO of Momentus Capital, Capital Impact Partners, and CDC Small Business Finance
+By Ellis Carr, president and CEO of Capital Impact Partners and CDC Small Business Finance

 Healthy communities are built by their residents.
 Small business owners, local real estate developers, and other local leaders are the engines of job creation and economic activity in communities across the country.
 When these leaders have the opportunity to succeed, their communities, their residents – and our country – thrive.